y0ast/slurm-for-ml/README.md

 squeue -t R --format='%b' --all  | awk -F ':' '{sum += $NF} END {print sum}'
 ```

-Depending on your Slurm setup you will want to tweak the parition (perhaps add a reservation) and not use `--all` in `squeue`.
+Depending on your Slurm setup you will want to tweak the partition (perhaps add a reservation) and maybe not use `--all` in `squeue`.

 ### Other resources